How The Coronavirus Has Upended College Admissions

 "We've asked students to give us what they might have available to them," Ishop said.
 "So we may not normally use [Advanced Placement] scores, or writing samples, but we've told the students give us what you think best represents you in an academic space and let us see what we can do with that."

 By most accounts, students' recommendations and their essays will get a closer read.
-And admissions officers will pour over transcripts looking for academic rigor and any patterns that help bear out a student's academic profile.
+And admissions officers will pore over transcripts looking for academic rigor and any patterns that help bear out a student's academic profile.
 They'll be working overtime trying to triangulate each piece of the application they have, to make up for what they don't.

 "The time and intensity that will be involved in the upcoming year is terrifying," Abbott said.
 With some 35,000 applications expected to come in without standardized test scores or "a nice, easy, clean grade-point average that we can hang our hat on," admissions officers will have to "take a deeper dive into each file and dig deeper into each candidate."